blenderisland/the-drive/README.md

 And look over this page: https://guides.github.com/activities/hello-world/

-php is diabled in the main.blend file.
+'Auto run python scripts' is diabled in the main.blend file.